qtjefferies/boosting-algorithms-project-tutorial/README.md

 To save your model and be able to use it later use the following code:

-📝

-In your README file write a brief summary.

 ```py

 import pickle

 filename = 'finalized_model.sav'
 pickle.dump(model, open(filename, 'wb'))
 ```

+In your README file write a short summary.